dominiklanger/calculator3/README.md

 		$ vagrant ssh dev

+5. Change the directory on your virtual machine:

+		$ cd /vagrant

 5. Launch SBT (when you do it the first time, sbt will download some stuff - just be patient for some minutes):

         $ sbt